Evergreen Valley College

 Instructor

-Note: Class meets in-person on 8/28/23 only.
-Enlace Program course.
+Note: Enlace Program course.
 Email Enlace Program Coordinator if interested in registering for the course at (enlaceprogram@evc.edu).
+Class meets in-person for one session on Monday 8/26.
 This ASYNCHRONOUS HYBRID class is a combination of online learning in CANVAS and scheduled in-person, on-campus class meetings on days and times noted above.
 Students are required to attend the scheduled on-campus class meetings.
 For additional class-specific requirements, please email the course instructor.

 COUNS 018 - Planning an Educational Fut-En 1.00 Units